Novanta (NASDAQ:NOVT) Updates FY 2021 Earnings Guidance

+Novanta (NASDAQ:NOVT) last released its quarterly earnings results on Tuesday, November 9th.
+The technology company reported $0.75 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.60 by $0.15.
+The firm had revenue of $177.73 million for the quarter, compared to the consensus estimate of $172.06 million.
+Novanta had a return on equity of 18.21% and a net margin of 7.51%.
+The firm’s quarterly revenue was up 24.3% compared to the same quarter last year.
+During the same quarter last year, the business posted $0.42 EPS.
+Sell-side analysts expect that Novanta will post 2.58 EPS for the current fiscal year.

-An institutional investor recently raised its position in Novanta stock.
-Morgan Stanley increased its holdings in Novanta Inc. (NASDAQ:NOVT) by 13.1% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 46,644 shares of the technology company’s stock after acquiring an additional 5,392 shares during the quarter.
-Morgan Stanley owned approximately 0.13% of Novanta worth $7,207,000 as of its most recent filing with the SEC.
-Institutional investors own 91.16% of the company’s stock.
+A hedge fund recently raised its stake in Novanta stock.
+UBS Group AG grew its holdings in Novanta Inc. (NASDAQ:NOVT) by 145.5% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 378 shares of the technology company’s stock after buying an additional 224 shares during the quarter.
+UBS Group AG’s holdings in Novanta were worth $59,000 at the end of the most recent quarter.
+91.16% of the stock is owned by institutional investors and hedge funds.

 Novanta, Inc engages in the provision of core technology solutions to healthcare and advanced industrial original equipment manufacturers.
 It operates through the following segments: Photonics, Vision, and Precision Motion.
 The Photonics segment designs, manufactures, and markets photonics-based solutions, including laser scanning and laser beam delivery, CO2 laser, continuous wave and ultrafast laser, and optical light engine products.